rust-lang/rfcs/text/0000-partial-turbofish.md

 [drawbacks]: #drawbacks

 + The user will no longer be met with a hard error when new type parameters are introduced.
-While this is mostly seen as an advantage, but some users may want to get such errors.
+While this is mostly seen as an advantage, some users may want to get such errors.

 + It *might* slow down type checking to a small degree by having the compiler